spearmin10/xsoar-utils/integrations/TSRAIN Mail Server/README.md

 1. Upload TSRAIN_mail_server.yml onto your integration screen on your XSOAR.

-2. Make sure that `TSRAIN mail server` is shown on the list of your integrations.
+2. Make sure that `TSRAIN Mail Server` is shown on the list of your integrations.

 How to configure instances